Wang Shusheng: Family

 On 26 May 1905, Wang was born in a village in Macheng Hubei Province.
 His original name was Wang Hongxin.
 He had three brothers and a sister.
 Wang was born to a small landlord family, whose fortunes gradually declined after his father's death when he was 6, and his mother's three years later.

 Long March

 In 1935, the Long March started.
 Wang launched the Tumen Battle.
-He protected the main forces across the Ming River and met with the Central Red Army in Maogong.
+He protected the main forces across the Ming River and met with the Red Army in Maogong.
 Later, due to command confusion and supply shortage, the west road army lost continuously, suffering heavy damage.

 Second Sino-Japanese War

 After the Second Sino-Japanese War broke out, Wang Shusheng was chosen to be the deputy commander.
 During the time in Yan'an, Wang Shusheng married a military doctor named Yang Ju.
 They had three sons and a daughter.

 Chinese Civil War

 During the Chinese Civil War, he was the Central Military Region deputy commander, the northwest military region commander and political commissar, E Yu Military Region commander.
 During the second civil war, he was ordered to lead the force to Tongbai Mountain.
 There, they met with the fifth division of the New Fourth Army, and formed the Central Plains Military District.
 In the June 1946, he assisted Li Xiannian to command the military district and led the left army across from Guangshui to Pinghan Railway, then went forwards to Wudang Mountain.
 In Wudang Mountain, he established the Northwest Base.
 In July 1947, under his leadership, the second field army went into the Dabie Mountains successfully.